 The two Hotel Properties are located in Boston and Cambridge, Massachusetts.
 The 402 room Long Wharf Marriott(R) Hotel is an eight-story building located on the Boston Harbor waterfront.
 The hotel is within easy walking distance of Boston's business and financial district and many of the city's major attractions.
 For the year ended December 31, 1996, the hotel had an occupancy rate of 86.0%, an Average Daily Rate ("ADR") of \$201.18 and Revenue per Available Room ("REVPAR") of \$173.01.
+Management believes that REVPAR (as defined more fully in the Glossary) is an industry standard measure used to present hotel operating data.
 The 431 room Cambridge Center Marriott(R) Hotel is a 25-story building located in Kendall Square, Cambridge and adjacent to the MIT campus.
 For the year ended December 31, 1996, the hotel had an occupancy rate of 82.1%, an ADR of \$150.52 and REVPAR of \$123.58.